tueimage/meta-segmentation-msc-2018/GettingStarted.md

 # First week of your thesis project

+•	description of problem
+When a new medical imaging problem is given the whole process of designing a suitable neural network is done from the ground up (choosing the correct algorithm, training the model, etc.).
+However with previous knowledge of already solved medical imaging problems it should be possible to predict the most suitable solution, and potentially also utilizing pre-trained versions of this solution.
+•	research question / approach to a solution
+Don’t know the exact format that is wanted for the research question.
+Is it supposed to be something like this?
+“How can meta learning determine which deep learning approach on medical image datasets is optimal?”
+The Decathlon dataset has binary segmention maps.
+Therefore the first part of this project will be to create a meta learning model to determine the best semantic segmentation method for a given problem, using the data from the Decathlon Challenge.
+•	what a first prototype might be
+Meta-learning model that outputs a binary prediction.
+I will select two top performing encoder-decoder networks for semantic segmentation.
+Both networks should share the encoder and differ with the decoder, to limit the amount a variables in this stage of the project.
+Performance of both modes on the decathlon data will be measured.
+Then a meta learning model will be trained to determine which decoder network works best on which dataset.
+Cross-validation will be used.
+•	rough schedule
+Depending on when computer is available.
+Hope to have first prototype ready in two weeks.
+Depending on the challenges I find in that process I will shape the further planning.

 ## Problem definition

 Create an initial problem definition that captures your understanding of the thesis’ goals.